danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

   there additional files necessary to run them?
 * Does the notebook have specific or specialized resource requirements?

-For low-effort, short- term sharing between two users on the same JupyterHub, we have prototyped [danielballan/jupyterhub-share-link](https://github.com/danielballan/jupyterhub-share-link), which provides functionality similar to Google Docs' feature:
+For low-effort, short-term sharing between two users on the same JupyterHub, we have prototyped [danielballan/jupyterhub-share-link](https://github.com/danielballan/jupyterhub-share-link), which provides functionality similar to Google Docs' feature: